prestodb/presto-js-client/presto-client/README.md

 Additional notes on the `query` method:

 - It's asynchronous and will return a promise that resolves to a PrestoQuery object.
+If you want the query ID returned first for long running queries, see the [Query Generator](#query-generator) section.
 - It will automatically retry the query if it fails due to a transient error.
 - It will cancel the query if the client is destroyed.
 - \*It parses big numbers with the BigInt JavaScript primitive.
 If your Presto response includes a number bigger than `Number.MAX_SAFE_INTEGER`, it will be parsed into a bigint, so you may need to consider that when handling the response, or serializing it.